extension-js/extension.js/programs/create/templates/tailwind/template/README.md

 # [projectName]

-> This project was bootstrapped with extension-create using the TypeScript template.
+> This project was bootstrapped with extension-create using the Tailwind template.

 ## Scripts Available